drhelius/Gearboy/README.md

 ----------

-Gearboy is a Nintendo Game Boy emulator written in C++.
+Gearboy is a Nintendo Game Boy / Game Boy Color emulator written in C++.

 The emulator is focused on readability of source code, but nevertheless it has good compatibility.